department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### D

 death benefits: Define on first mention in body copy as "money from a Veteran’s life insurance policy when that Veteran dies."
 Include definition in another sentence, as a parenthetical, or set off with commas.

 deceased: This is the preferred term on VA.gov over "decedent," which is chiefly a legal term.

+decision notice: Don't refer to as "decision letter."
+The Veteran undergoes a VA claim exam (referred to as a C&P exam by Veterans), and then after VA reviews the evidence, we send a "decision notice" that includes the disability rating.

 decision review form: A Veteran fills out a decision review "form," not an "application."